nikkilr88/301-Days-Of-Code/log.md

 # 301 Days Of Code - Log Round 1

+### Day 132 (October 23, 2017):

+**Today's Progress**: Did a little more work on the Twitter bot.

+**Thoughts:**: I set it up to follow certain Youtubers who post their video tutorials.
+I tested it with my account and all went well.
+We'll see...

+Yesterday I got in my 3+ minutes doing SoloLearn, but I still don't feel right counting it.

 ### Days 130 & 131:

 **Today's Progress**: Socket.io, Google Maps API, built a basic Twitter bot.